Monkey's Pocket Apiary

 To: Chris Beekeeper <monkeyspocket@gmail.com>

 Chris, I want to thank you for helping assist our guys today with the extraction of the honeybees.
 I am absolutely shocked at the amount of the combs and bees that were hiding out in our roof.
 I am glad that you were able to save them all and that you were on top of this issue as quickly as you were.
-I will happily recommend you to anyone experiencing this problem in the future and again many thanks for your attention to this matter.

 Best,